mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 ```

-Note that as an alternative to using many of the `set_param!` calls above, one may use the `default` keyword argument in `@defcomp` when first defining a `Variable` or `Parameter`, as shown in `examples/tutorial/01-one-region-model/one-region-model-defaults.jl`.
+Note that as an alternative to using many of the `update_param!` calls above, one may use the `default` keyword argument in `@defcomp` when first defining a `Variable` or `Parameter`, as shown in `examples/tutorial/01-one-region-model/one-region-model-defaults.jl`.

 Now we can run the model and examine the results: